 Reading and analysing written material is a big part of PhD research in all subject areas.
 This can be difficult for students with disabilities such as dyslexia or visual impairment.

-Discussing these difficulties with your supervisor in advance may help you come up with strategies for overcoming them.
-You can also establish realistic progress expectations that take account of the difficulties you have.
-The following are other ways in which you may be able to overcome difficulties with reading and writing as a disabled PhD student:
+These are some ways in which you may be able to overcome difficulties with reading and writing as a disabled PhD student:

 - Find out if specialist software or equipment is available to you – Because dyslexia and visual impairment are relatively common conditions, many universities will have resources available to help both undergraduate and postgraduate students.
 This might include computer equipment with assistive reading software.